Last updated on 31st October 2023

 Detailed scientific diagrams are paired with live-action visuals of the foam roller in-use to give viewers as much information as possible.
 The video also does a great job of breaking information down into easy-to-remember segments.

-The guided meditation app, Headspace, makes use of fun, colourful and bright animation to show people how to prepare for meditation.
+The guided meditation app, Headspace, makes use of fun, colourful and bright animation to encourage people to meditate.

 This video shows viewers exactly how to build the garage in just over 5 minutes.
 Each step is simple and clearly explained, so it could even be watched along with children to help them understand how to build it.